Your Trading Plan is ESSENTIAL to your success as a trader. Failure to implement a trading plan is the number one reason I see traders fail.

 Step 2 – The Vow

-You need to make a simple yet serious commitment to follow your trade plan and never break it.
+You need to write a simple yet serious vow to follow your trade plan and never break it.
 Do this in your own words.

 Step 3 – Goals